lachrymator/RF-Score/rescoring/README.md

 Model 4
 -------

-Model 5 is a random forest of 500 trees trained on PDBbind v2007 refined set minus core set (N = 1105) using 36 RF-Score features and 6 Vina features.
-It is separately trained with the same 10 seeds as used in model 3.
+Model 4 is the same as model 3, except that it uses 36 RF-Score features and 6 Vina features.
 For a given seed, 15 random forests are trained with mtry = 1 to 15, and the one with the minimum RMSE(OOB) is chosen.

 Model 5
 -------

-Model 5 is a random forest of 500 trees trained on PDBbind v2007 refined set minus core set (N = 1105) using 5 Vina features, i.e. gauss1, gauss2, repulsion, hydrophobic and hydrogenbonding.
-It is separately trained with the same 10 seeds as used in model 3.
+Model 5 is the same as model 3, except that it uses 5 Vina features, i.e. gauss1, gauss2, repulsion, hydrophobic and hydrogenbonding.
 For a given seed, 5 random forests are trained with mtry = 1 to 5, and the one with the minimum RMSE(OOB) is chosen.